airdrummer/smart-404/README.md

 ## Configuration

-There are two configuration options for Smart 404:
+There are many configuration options for Smart 404:

 ### Search

-Turn on or off searching of posts, pages, tags and categories
+Turn on or off searching of posts, pages, tags and categories; drag up&down to change priorities.

+### Replacements

+One regex per line to replace & retry.
+Regular expressions are required, no commas. useful for searching alternate/relocated directories

+for example:

+	^/originalSite/,/
+	^/bucfdiaSite/,/originalSite/
+	^/2016site/,/bucfdiaSite/
+	^/,/2016site/

+will redirect to each of the alternates in turn, until found or list is exhausted

 ### Ignored patterns

-A newline-separated list of terms or patterns to ignore from the URL.
+A newline-separated list of terms or patterns in the URL to ignore while searching.
 This is particularly useful for supporting old permalinks with an ID number in them.
 For example, to work with URLs like:

     123-post-title.html